 - Pepper and Cancer: Ambrosini GL, de Klerk NH, Fritschi L et al. Fruit, vegetable, vitamin A intakes, and prostate cancer risk.
 Prostate Cancer Prostatic Dis.
 2008;11(1):61-6.
 2008.

-I really want you to think about this: If you made a smoothie or juice containing just 1/2 a cup of each of these seven ingredients it would give you:
+I really want you to think about this: If you made a smoothie or juice containing just 1/2 a cup of each of these seven most alkaline foods it would give you:

 Vitamin K – 1326% RDA